ICJIA/r3-next/public/markdown/faqs.md

 Current funding opportunities have expired.

-If you would like to be notified when future Notices of Funding Opportunity are released, please subscribe to [CJ Dispatch](https://visitor.r20.constantcontact.com/manage/optin?v=001MqUcqqvjwLCJXlLMSWbTe3zHHmEQgFeBuHvBcJWTbwgrxFbDSGx4HSUPpI6DJWMUPgbljtLxffqIcGFTgCnr-auak88ybvRxpoJlTMGPtZs%3D).
+If you would like to be notified when future Notices of Funding Opportunity are released, please subscribe to the [CJ Dispatch](https://visitor.r20.constantcontact.com/manage/optin?v=001MqUcqqvjwLCJXlLMSWbTe3zHHmEQgFeBuHvBcJWTbwgrxFbDSGx4HSUPpI6DJWMUPgbljtLxffqIcGFTgCnr-auak88ybvRxpoJlTMGPtZs%3D).

 </div>